-Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Burera is the district with the highest percentage of people with a major disability (8.2%).
-This percentage is above the national average of 4.5%.
+The following Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
+It shows that Nyabihu district has 1.9% of people with a major disability.
+This percentage is below the national average of 4.5%.